Some structure theorems for Weingarten surfaces: A result on symmetry

 \section{A result on symmetry}

-\begin{theorem} Let \(M\) be a properly embedded complete elliptic Weingarten surface in \(\R^3_+\), on which the mean curvature \(H\) does not change sign, with boundary a planar curve \(C\subset\mathcal{H}\).
+We use the following notation. $\mathcal{H}$ denotes the plane\,\(\{z=0\}\), and \(\R^3_+\) the upper halfspace determined by \(\mathcal{H}\).
+We usually deal with a surface \(M\) with boundary a simple closed curve in $\mathcal{H}$.
+We use \(C\) to denote that curve.
+Now, \(C\) separates the plane in two open components.
+We refer to the bounded one as the \textit{interior} and to the unbounded one as the \textit{exterior}.
+The interior of \(C\) will be denoted by \(D\). \begin{theorem} Let \(M\) be a properly embedded complete elliptic Weingarten surface in \(\R^3_+\).
 Assume\,\(M\) is transverse to the plane \(\mathcal{H}\) along \(C\) and that, outside from a compact set, \(M\) is contained in a finite number of solid half cylinders.
 Then, if \(P\) is a plane of Alexandrov symmetry for \(C\), whose direction is orthogonal to the axes of the cylinders, it holds that \(P\) is also a plane of symmetry for \(M\).
 In particular, if \(C\) is strictly convex and \(M\) is contained in a solid vertical cylinder, then \(M\) inherits all the symmetries of \(C\). \end{theorem} \begin{proof} Let $\mathcal{C}_1$,..., $\mathcal{C}_n$ be the solid half cylinders containing \(M\) outside from a compact set, and define $\mathcal{D}_1$,.., $\mathcal{D}_n$ to be the bases of the cylinders.
-One can assume that \(M\cap\mathcal{C}_1\),...,\(M\cap\mathcal{C}_n\) are connected (if not, add more copies of the same cylinder, for each connected component), and that \(M\) meets the boundaries of the \(\mathcal{C}_i\)'s only on the $\mathcal{D}_i$'s, transversally.
+One can assume that \(M\) meets the boundaries of the \(\mathcal{C}_i\)'s only on the $\mathcal{D}_i$'s, transversely.
 Then, Lemma \ref{lemmaalphafunction1} applies to each of the\,\,\(M\cap\mathcal{C}_i\)'s.